 - Do your research… Look over the initial scary ‘Eligibility’ sections and get signed up to ‘Train to Teach events’

-- Speak to schools, colleges, universities, UCAS specialists and watch presentations to see what kind of training programme suits you – Have a list of questions you want answering.
+- Speak to schools, colleges, universities, Get into Teaching specialists and watch presentations to see what kind of training programme suits you – Have a list of questions you want answering.

 - If a provider knocks you down on the spot, they were never meant for you in the first place.